SimranRayait51/8-Weeks-Sql-Challenge/Case Study #2 - Pizza Runner/Readme.md

 customer_id,
 pizza_id,
 case
-	when exclusions is null or exclusions ='null' then ' ' else exclusions
+	when exclusions is null or exclusions ='null' then Null else exclusions
     end as exclusions,
 case
-	when extras is null or extras = 'null' then ' ' else  extras
+	when extras is null or extras = 'null' then NULL else  extras
     end as extras,
 order_time
 from customer_orders;

 ```
 #### 🗃️ Table : runner_orders
 ![image](https://github.com/user-attachments/assets/fb0749f4-6dcc-45e4-a0ca-a1e443dead93)